preloadFOOD_CANADIAN_LOBSTER_ROLL_HOT_DOG

 New York may claim to have some of the best bagels, but in Canada, the Montreal bagel reigns supreme.
 If the question “what do Canadians eat?” has ever crossed your mind, then this is it; well, amongst other things too, but this is iconic.
 It’s denser, thinner and sweeter than the NY version, as here it’s dunked in honey before baking in a wood-fired oven.
 Ever present on almost any breakfast menu, how better to enjoy it than served warm from its very source?

 The best place to have your Montreal bagel is of course in Montreal and more precisely at Fairmont Bagel.
 This bakery has been running since 1949 and is most probably the oldest in town.
 Apart from the classic bagel, which comes sprinkled with sesame seeds, modern variations include chocolate chip and blueberry bagels.
-That’s your sweet tooth taken care of.
-What’s more, they are open every day of the week, 24 hours a day.
-Otherwise, pick up a cheesy one from the Nosherz deli and head for a picnic at the nearby Yitzhak Rabin Park.
+That’s your sweet tooth taken care of!
+You could also pick up a cheesy one from the Nosherz deli and head for a picnic at the nearby Yitzhak Rabin Park.

 fresh slabs of Peameal bacon at a farmers market